-Let’s start with the outside.
-The front of a coffee shop should be attractive, appeal to the right demographic and make them want to come in and sample your wonderful offerings.
+Let's start with the outside.
+The front of a coffee shop should attract customers, appeal to the right demographic and make them want to come in and sample your wonderful offerings.
 This means clean windows and doors, clear signage and a little flair.

 Esquires Coffee shops are often in interestingly-designed buildings with well-lit windows that show off the interior.
 Outside seating is always a winner as well.

 Speaking of the right demographic, coffee shops need to be designed in a way that not only appeals to their target audience but also caters to them.
 For example, there is no point in having a store designed for children and families but with no space for pushchairs or highchairs.

 The design of a coffee shop plays a crucial role in establishing and reinforcing the brand's identity.
 It helps communicate the values, personality, and uniqueness of the coffee shop to customers.

 A cohesive and visually appealing design can differentiate the coffee shop from competitors and leave a lasting impression on customers.
 Coffee shop design and branding should flow from the fonts and logos, all the way through to the colours used for the walls, furnishings and decorations.